 Roads to Recovery Program

-Councils have a set program allocation and choose the projects on which they will spend their Roads to Recovery funding, based on local priorities.
+Councils have a set program allocation and choose the projects on which they will spend their funding based on local priorities.
+Projects range in size from thousands of dollars, to hundreds of thousands of dollars.

 Black Spot Program

-The Australian Government is providing $1.1 billion to the Black Spot Program over 10 years from 2013-14, to fund safety works in places where there have been serious crashes or where serious crashes are likely to occur.
-In 2019-20, the Government approved 273 projects across Australia that will reduce crashes and save lives on Australian roads through works including the construction of roundabouts and crash barriers, and upgraded street lighting.
-Over 57 per cent of Black Spot funding has been provided to rural and regional areas.
+The Australian Government is providing $1.22 billion to the Black Spot Program over 11 years from 2013-14 to 2024-25, to fund safety works in places where there have been serious crashes or where serious crashes are likely to occur.
+This includes $137 million allocated for 2021-22.
+In 2020-21, the Government approved 372 projects across Australia that will reduce crashes and save lives on Australian roads through works including the construction of roundabouts and crash barriers, and upgraded street lighting.

 More than 60 per cent of road deaths and a significant proportion of serious injuries occur outside of metropolitan areas.
 In line with national road safety policy objectives, approximately 50 per cent of Black Spot Program funds in each state (other than Tasmania, the Australian Capital Territory and the Northern Territory) have been set aside for projects in non-metropolitan areas.
-As at September 2020, more than 2,700 projects have been funded since 2013-14.
+The Black Spot Program continues to deliver reductions to fatal and serious injury crashes at treated sites by up to 30 per cent.
+As at April 2021, more than 2,700 projects have been funded since 2013-14.
 Each state and territory receives a share of the total funding, based on crash data, population and vehicle kilometres travelled.

 Heavy Vehicle Safety and Productivity Program

-The Australian Government is investing a total of $538 million over 10 years from 2013-14 to the Heavy Vehicle Safety and Productivity Program, which will provide funding to infrastructure projects that improve productivity and safety outcomes of heavy vehicle operations across Australia.
-Nearly 94 per cent of funding under the Heavy Vehicle Safety and Productivity Program has gone to projects located in rural and regional areas.
+The Australian Government is investing a total of $538 million over 10 years from 2013-14 to 2023-24 to the Heavy Vehicle Safety and Productivity Program, which will provide funding to infrastructure projects that improve productivity and safety outcomes of heavy vehicle operations across Australia.
+Since 2015, more than 90 per cent of funding under the Heavy Vehicle Safety and Productivity Program has gone to projects located in rural and regional areas.
+The 2021-22 allocation under the program is around $77 million.

 Bridges Renewal Program

-The Australian Government is investing a total of $676 million over eight years from 2015-16 to the Bridges Renewal Program, to provide funding for upgrades to bridges that enhance access for local communities and facilitate vehicle access to enhance the local economy.
-More than 80 per cent of the projects funded since 2015-16 through the first three rounds of the program have already been completed, with a further 90 underway.
+The Australian Government is investing a total of $676 million over eight years from 2015-16 to 2023-24 to the Bridges Renewal Program, to provide funding for upgrades to bridges that enhance access for local communities and facilitate vehicle access to enhance the local economy.
+The 2021-22 allocation is around $89 million.
 Around 85 per cent of funding under the Program has gone to projects located in rural and regional areas.

 Increasing job and business opportunities for Indigenous Australians in Regional Australia